I love learning something that flips my head upside down. So, let’s look at one of the coolest head-flippers I’ve found: Japanese addresses.

 Imagine you’re standing in Chicago and a Japanese man asks you, “What’s the name of this block?”

 Thinking you’ve misunderstood the question, you say, “This is Erie Street.
 We’re between Wabash Ave and Rush Street.”

 But the man asks you again, “No. Not the streets.
-This.
-(Pointing to the middle question mark on the map, below.)
-What's the name of this block?”
+The block.
+What’s the name of this block?”

 You say, “Uh.
 That’s the block between Huron and Erie, between Wabash and Rush.”

-(Blocks don't have names!
+Blocks don’t have names!
 Streets have names!
-Blocks are just the chunks of land in-between streets.
-Duh!)
+Blocks are just the un-named spaces in-between streets.